 Ground segment & mission control system

-The Envisat ground segment at ESOC uses the SCOS-1b mission control system, based on ERS-2 heritage.
-The ground segment comprises:
+The ERS-2 ground segment at ESOC uses the SCOS-B mission control system, the predecessor to SCOS-2000.

 The platform and payload

 ERS-2 is nearly identical to ERS-1.
 The satellite is 11.8 m tall, the solar panel is 11.7 x 2.4 m, the SAR antenna is 10 x 1 m and the total mass is 2516 kg.

 Compared to ERS-1, ERS-2 is equipped with additional instruments that measure the ozone content of the atmosphere and monitor changes in vegetation cover more effectively.
 Like ERS-1, ERS-2 carries the same active radar instruments, the largest of which is the SAR (synthetic aperture radar).
 In imaging mode, the SAR generates detailed scenes of a 100 km strip of regions over which the satellite flies and determines, over the oceans, wind speed and direction together with wave height, length and direction.